pedrolpin4/GratiBox_React/README.md

     - clone my repository GratiBox_BackEnd;
     - Go to this repository path on your device's terminal;
     - type "npm i" => the necessary packages will be installed on your device;
+    - open the file "database_backup.sql", then copy and paste the script on some database you'll create on your postgres terminal;
+    - create an .env.dev file following the .env.example template using the credentials of the database you've created above;
     - create an .env.dev file following the .env.example template;
     - type "npm start:dev" => the project will run in your localhost:`${ThePort you have setted}`;